libAtoms/pymatnest/doc/getstart.rst

 that all walkers should be uniformly distributed in the available phase space.
 This perturbation is done by performing a random walk, modifying the atomic coordinates and the lattice parameters if applicable.
 This can be done by one of the following different methods: MC, MD or GMC, set by the ``atom_algorithm`` keyword.
-Although infinitly long walks would be the best, we can rarely wait that long, thus we have to determine a finite length we allow for the walk.
+Although infinitely long walks would be the best, we can rarely wait that long, thus we have to determine a finite length we allow for the walk.
 The length is determined by "step", i.e. the number of model calls.
-One MD timstep, one lattice modification, one atomtype swap or one MC all-atom sweep is counted as a single model call.
+One MD timestep, one lattice modification, one atomtype swap or one MC all-atom sweep is counted as a single model call.
 The number of model calls a user wants to be performed on a walker between its birth (by cloning) and discard (having the highest energy among all the walkers) is set by the ``n_model_calls_expected`` keyword.
-If the sampling is run in parallel, the code performes n_model_calls_expected/number_of_processors model calls on each processors at each iteration.
+If the sampling is run in parallel, the code performs n_model_calls_expected/number_of_processors model calls on each processors at each iteration.
 This means that all walkers will perform ``n_model_calls_expected`` steps on *average*.
-In order to improve load balance, if the modulo of n_model_calls_expected/number_of_processors is not zero, additional steps will be perfomed, thus the real number of model calls will be larger than ``n_model_calls_expected``.
+In order to improve load balance, if the modulo of n_model_calls_expected/number_of_processors is not zero, additional steps will be performed, thus the real number of model calls will be larger than ``n_model_calls_expected``.

-Currently the following step types are allowed: changing atomic coordinates, changing the volume of the cell, changing the shape of the cell by shear, changing the shape of the cell by stretch and swapping coordintes of different types of atoms.
+Currently the following step types are allowed: changing atomic coordinates, changing the volume of the cell, changing the shape of the cell by shear, changing the shape of the cell by stretch and swapping coordinates of different types of atoms.
 The ratio of these steps are determined by the keywords ``n_atom_steps``, ``n_cell_volume_steps``, ``n_cell_shear_steps``, ``n_cell_stretch_steps`` and ``n_swap_steps``, respectively.
 E.g. if the values for these keywords are set as 10, 4, 4, 4, 3, respectively, then the probability of performing an atomic step will be 10/(10+4+4+4+3)=0.4, the probability of performing a volume change will be 0.16,...etc.
 If any of these keywords is set to zero, the corresponding step type will never be performed.
 It is important to consider that one ``n_atom_steps`` does not necessarily cover only one model call.
-To improve efficency several MD time steps or MC sweeps can be (and should be) performed consecutively, set by the parameter ``atom_traj_len``.
+To improve efficiency several MD time steps or MC sweeps can be (and should be) performed consecutively, set by the parameter ``atom_traj_len``.
 If ``atom_traj_len=8`` and an atomic step is chosen, then 8 model calls will be performed out of the total ``n_model_calls_expected``.